buwilliams/recifree/README.md

 # Recifree

-Like me, do you loath food blogs?
-Verbose stories and ads?
+Cooking is a joy, especially during covid.
+Finding recipes doesn't spark joy however.
+I created recifree because I'm annoyed with *long* food blog stories and recipes sites filled to the brim with ads.

+Recifree, is a simple, fast, and ad-free.
+Start by creating your own profile.
+Add your favorite recipes.
+Share them with friends or keep them as your personal recipe database.

-Ad-free recipes.
-Created with love which is completely open-source.
+Created with love by making recifree completely open-source.

 - Create your own profile to store your own recipes.
 - Share your recipes with friends.